 (I like to cook these in the same pot to avoid dirtying extra dishes.
 It’s easy because the string beans float on the top anyway, while the potatoes stay at the bottom.
 If you don’t like this method, cook the beans in a separate pot of salted boiling water instead.)

-Make the Vinaigrette: In a small bowl, whisk together the vinegar, oil, mustard, salt, and pepper.
+Make the Dressing: In a small bowl, whisk together the vinegar, oil, mustard, salt, and pepper.
 Then stir in the capers and shallots.

 Assemble the Salad: Divide the ingredients among 4 bowls and drizzle with dressing.
 Alternatively, arrange everything on a large platter and serve family-style.